While glmmTMB is primarily designed for maximum

 parameters or sets of parameters, e.g.:

-tmbstan
+tmbstan package

 as part of a fully Bayesian analysis (see below)See Banner, Irvine, and Rodhouse (2020) and Sarma and Kay (2020) for some opinions/discussion of priors.

-When priors are specified, glmmTMB
+When priors are specified, glmmTMB will fit a

 maximum a posteriori (MAP) estimate.
 In other words, unlike